GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/07.261-270/04.Singing-As-We-Journey/docs.md

 ---
+title: |
-title: 264.
-Singing As We Journey
+    264. Singing As We Journey - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 264.
+Singing As We Journey.
+We are children of a King, Heav'nly King, Heav'nly King, We are children of a King, Singing as we journey; Jesus Christ, our guard and guide, Bids us, nothing terrified, Follow closely at His side, Singing as we journey.
+    keywords:  |
-    keywords: Christ in Song, Singing As We Journey, We are children of a King,
+        Christ in Song, adventhymnals, advent hymnals, Singing As We Journey, We are children of a King.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 264. SINGING AS WE JOURNEY
+####  Christ in Song,

 ```txt
 1.